clicepfl/directus-config/README.md

 ### Starting the instance

-First, use `docker compose up` to boot up a local instance.
+First, copy the `.env.example` file to `.env` and, if needed, update the `SMTP_IT_PASSWORD` and `MAIL_SENDER_SECRET` variables with their actual values (see the vaultwarden).
+Then, use `docker compose up` to boot up a local instance.
 Then, you can import the data schema using `sh load.sh` and populate it using sample data with `sh populate.sh`.
 You only need to do this once, or if you have deleted Directus' data volume.

 You can access the admin panel at <http://localhost/directus> (username: `clic@epfl.ch`, password: `1234`).
 There, you can update the data, or modify the schema (see below).